- Sometimes you may have questions, or need extra help if you’ve been in care.

 Aged 18, 19 or 20 years and continuing to live with a family-based carer?

-If a carer continues to provide family-based care for a young adult aged 18, 19 or 20 years, they may be eligible to apply for extended carer payments.
+If you are a carer who continues to provide family-based care for a young adult aged 18, 19 or 20 years, you may be eligible to apply for extended carer payments.

-Information for carers about extended carer payments available under the Transition to Independence Program.
+Information about extended carer payments is available from the After Care Support Program, who administers payments through the Transition to Independence (T2i) Program.

 Between 18 and 24 years of age and need financial assistance?